-Diane is a Cantor and Rabbi serving the Los Angeles region.
-She was a music teacher and choral conductor before becoming clergy.
-Her hope is to lead others (and herself!) toward more beautiful, peaceful, passionate, content lives by looking at the world and ourselves through a progressive Jewish lens.
-Rabbi/Cantor Diane believes Jewish texts, traditions, and culture can open our eyes to the many Universal lessons that can help us all find ourselves, Jewish or not.
-Her teachings focus on these Universal lessons (which she often calls “nougat centers”) that Judaism has to offer without requirements, rules or guilt...
+Diane first fell in love with Judaism by falling in love with Jewish music, and makes sure that nearly everything we do at Cool Shul has a musical element.
+She was a music teacher, songwriter, and choral singer and conductor before working in Jewish leadership roles.
+Her hope is to lead others (and herself!) toward more beautiful, peaceful, passionate, and content lives by looking at the world and ourselves through a progressive, universal, God-optional Jewish lens.
+Diane believes Jewish texts, traditions, and culture can open our eyes to the human lessons that can help us all find ourselves, Jewish or not.
+She focuses on these universal lessons (which she often calls “nougat centers”) that Judaism has to offer without requirements, rules or guilt...
 God is optional.

 Our Board of Directors

 Serving the Community

 I joined Cool Shul because at long last, I found a rabbi and community who shared my spirituality.
 I’d never found this in a Jewish context before.

 Interesting fact about me: I sang in the opera chorus of La Boheme when it was shown at Ucla’s Royce Hall, while I was getting my graduate degree in an entirely different subject

 We were looking for a kind and caring community, and we found it here!

 About me: I enjoy art, design, gardening, and our dog.

 My husband Walt and I were feeling sentimental one day about being quarantined, so we set up our camera tripod and took this picture.
 As for why we chose Cool Shul, we were looking for a small, intimate place, preferably one with a rabbi who lives down the block.